-One of the best gifts you can give your children is a set of healthy habits that they can take with them into adulthood.
-Whether you’d like your family to get more physically active or start having dinner together, these four simple steps will help your family develop healthy habits that stay for a lifetime.
+One of the best gifts you can give your children is a set of healthful habits that they can take with them into adulthood.
+Whether you’d like your whole family to get more physically active or start enjoying dinner together, these simple ideas will help your family develop healthful habits that stay for a lifetime.

 Sit down as a family and brainstorm changes you’d like to make.
 Kids are more likely to adopt healthful habits if their opinions and suggestions are considered.
 Choose one or two goals that everyone agrees are important and turn them into S.M.A.R.T. goals.
 A S.M.A.R.T. goal is specific, measurable, attainable, relevant and time-based.
 For example, a regular goal is: “Everyone eats breakfast in the morning.”
 As a S.M.A.R.T. goal, it is: “The whole family will eat a breakfast including at least three of the five food groups Monday through Friday either in the kitchen or the car (on rushed days).”
 Make each goal as clear as possible so no confusion exists about what you’re working toward and when you’ve achieved it.

 Most kids consider their parents their top role models, even above sports celebrities.
 They watch and emulate parental behavior more than parents may realize.
 Rather than making negative comments about food, exercise or your body, show your child what it looks like to engage in regular healthful lifestyle behaviors.
 By eating nutritious foods and offering them to their children, parents and caregivers can give kids opportunities to learn to like a variety of nutritious foods.

 Make sure kids know they are part of the team and that health and fitness are a family affair.
 Get active and fit in physical activity when possible throughout the day, whether it’s taking a family walk after dinner, taking the kids to the park or hitting the gym.
 Remember, children and teens should get at least 60 minutes of physical activity each day, and adults should get at least two and a half hours per week.